-Students transferring hours in the baccalaureate degree program must earn one Old Testament elective or one New Testament elective at NOBTS.
-In addition, they must show evidence of sufficient foundational studies to support the chosen major or minors.
+Students transferring hours in the baccalaureate degree program must show evidence of sufficient foundational studies to support the chosen major or minors.
 Transfer courses from Baptist colleges will be evaluated by the Dean of Leavell College on a case-by-case basis.